pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/freeze_exception_process.rst

    #.
 Give description of what you want to change in order to presume potential impact on the distribution.
    #.
 Rationale for why the change is important enough to be allowed in after the Freeze.

+We expect that the requested exceptions have already been prepared.

+When the release manager group approves the exception, the bug keyword is changed to **APPROVED**, otherwise the bug report remains in **EXCEPTION** keyword state and wait for the nxt new Pardus release.

 Feature Freeze Exceptions for new upstream versions
 ---------------------------------------------------